-Sporadic attacks against the broader Muslim community have recurred since June and October 2012 when clashes broke out between Arakanese/Rakhine Buddhists and Rohingya Muslims in Arakan/Rakhine state, killing nearly 200 people.
-Some 138,000 people remain displaced as a result of this violence.
-Security forces have consistently failed to adequately protect civilians and in some cases have been complicit in attacks.
+Sporadic attacks against the broader Muslim community have recurred since June and October 2012, when clashes broke out in Arakan/Rakhine state, killing nearly 200 people.
+An estimated 138,000 people remain displaced as a result of this violence.
+Security forces have failed to adequately protect civilians and in some cases have been complicit in attacks on Muslims.

-The government's armed forces (Tatmadaw) have committed violations including extrajudicial killing, sexual violence and the recruitment of child soldiers, possibly amounting to war crimes and crimes against humanity.
-The UN Office for the Coordination of Humanitarian Affairs (OCHA) has said the government continues to block parts of Kachin and Shan states from access to humanitarian relief for those affected by the fighting.
+The government's armed forces (Tatmadaw) have committed violations including extrajudicial killing, torture, sexual violence and the recruitment of child soldiers, possibly amounting to war crimes and crimes against humanity.
+The UN Office for the Coordination of Humanitarian Affairs has said the government continues to block affected parts of Kachin and Shan states from access to humanitarian relief.

-The government of Burma/Myanmar is failing to uphold its Responsibility to Protect.
+The government of Burma/Myanmar is failing to uphold its primary Responsibility to Protect.

-On 26 March the UN Human Rights Council unanimously adopted a resolution reiterating serious concern about the situation of the Rohingya and other minorities in Rakhine State, and requesting an independent investigation into all reported incidents of violence.
+On 26 March the UN Human Rights Council unanimously adopted a resolution expressing serious concern about the plight of the Rohingya and requesting an independent investigation into recent violence.

 NECESSARY ACTION: The government of Burma/Myanmar must uphold its Responsibility to Protect all populations, regardless of their ethnicity or religion.

-The government must end endemic discrimination against Rohingya, including the denial of citizenship.
+The government must end institutionalized discrimination against the Rohingya, including the denial of citizenship.
 It must hold accountable all those who commit abuses, including inciting ethnic and religious violence.
-In Arakan/Rakhine state, the government must facilitate the safe, voluntary return of IDPs to their communities.
-Neighboring countries should offer protection to Rohingya asylum seekers.
+In Arakan/Rakhine state the government must facilitate the safe, voluntary return of IDPs to their communities.
+Neighboring countries should also offer protection to Rohingya asylum seekers.

 The government must allow unhindered humanitarian access to those affected by violence in Arakan/Rakhine, Kachin and Shan states.